don-v/JSBooks/EloquentJS_3rdEd/P1_Language/11_AsynchronousProgramming/notes/11_AsynchronousProgramming.md

 ## ASYNC FUNCTIONS

-Even with promises, this kind of asynchronous code is annoying ot write.
+Even with promises, this kind of asynchronous code is annoying to write.
 Promises often need to be tied together in verbose, arbitrary-looking ways.
 To create an asynchronous loop, Carla was forced to introduce a recursive function.

 The thing the cracking function actually does is completely linear -- it always waits for the previous action to complete before starting the next one.
 In a synchronous programming model, it'd be more straightforward to express.